Dual Master of Divinity and Master of Sacred Music Degree Program

 The four-year, full-time program leads to the Master of Sacred Music (MSM) and the Master of Divinity (MDiv).
 The two degrees, on the recommendation of the faculty, will be conferred simultaneously.

-Dean’s Fellowships are awarded for the academic year, September to May.
-They are renewable each year upon the annual evaluation of the recipient’s grade point average (3.3 minimum), character, and commitment to ministerial or other religious leadership.
+Dean’s Scholarships are awarded for the academic year, September to May.
+They are renewable each year upon the annual evaluation of the recipient’s grade point average (3.5 minimum), character, and commitment to ministerial or other religious leadership.
 All awards are for a maximum of three academic years of full-time MDiv/MSM study.
-Dean’s Fellowships are awarded before initial enrollment in the School of Theology; however, money is not available to the student until the first day of classes.
+Dean’s Scholarships are awarded before initial enrollment in the School of Theology; however, money is not available to the student until the first day of classes.

 Tuition Scholarships are awarded for the academic year, September to May.
 They are renewable each year upon the annual evaluation of the recipient’s grade point average (2.7 minimum), character, and commitment to ministry.
 All awards are for a maximum of three academic years of full-time MDiv/MSM study.